Profitbase/Episode-Docs/articles/flow/workspaces.md

 # Workspaces

-A Workspace is a logical container of Flows and artifacts.
-Workspace artifacts include [Workspace Variables](workspaces/workspace-variables.md) and [Workspace Objects](workspaces/workspace-objects.md), which are resources that can be shared by all Flows in the Workspace.
-A Workspace also defines which users have access to the Workspace.
+A Workspace contains Flows and artifacts, such as [Workspace Variables](workspaces/workspace-variables.md) and [Workspace Objects](workspaces/workspace-objects.md).
+Workspace Variables and Workspace Objects are resources that can be shared by all Flows in the Workspace.
+A Workspace also defines user access.

 ## Workspace Objects